-Peninsula Clean Energy (PCE), the San Mateo County Office of Sustainability (OOS), and Silicon Valley Clean Energy (SVCE) are supporting our municipalities to adopt building codes that will result in safer and more comfortable buildings, increase our electric vehicle charging infrastructure, and reduce our carbon footprint.
+Peninsula Clean Energy is supporting our municipalities to adopt building codes that will result in safer and more comfortable buildings, increase our electric vehicle charging infrastructure, and reduce our carbon footprint.

-In support of municipalities and counties in PCE and SVCE service territory, PCE and SVCE are providing extensive technical assistance plus a $10,000 incentive to each city that brings reach codes to their councils.
+As part of this support, we are providing extensive technical assistance plus a $10,000 incentive to each city that brings reach codes to their councils.
 For more information, please visit PeninsulaReachCodes.org.

-- Prescriptive Codes: Require one or more specific energy efficiency measures
+- Prescriptive codes: Require one or more specific energy measures

-- Performance Codes: Require a building to perform more efficiently based on accepted computer modelling and allow trade-offs between energy efficiency measures
+- Performance codes: Require a building to perform more efficiently based on accepted computer modelling and allow trade-offs between energy measures

-Several cities within San Mateo County and Santa Clara County have utilized reach codes in the past similar to this effort, including Carlsbad, Palo Alto and San Mateo.
+Seventeen agencies within San Mateo County and Santa Clara County have adopted reach codes in recent months, including Menlo Park, Brisbane and San Mateo.

-For more information about key dates, timeline, how to participate, and more, please visit PeninsulaReachCodes.org.
+For more information including model codes, resources, how to receive funding and technical assistance, and more, please visit PeninsulaReachCodes.org.